jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 1.5 How does it all fit together?

-Though JavaScript is the core front-end language for the Node.js software it can be used anywhere a valid JavaScript engine is available such as the V8 JavaScript engine in the Chrome Browser.
+Though JavaScript is the core front-end language for browsers, it can be used anywhere a valid JavaScript engine is available such as Node.js with the v8 engine.
 Other engines include Rhino, a Java based JavaScript engine developed by Mozilla; SpiderMonkey, a C implementation of the Rhino engine; and JavaScriptCore, the JavaScript engine for WebKit implementations and OS X environments that provide scripting JavaScript.

 Google's v8 compiles JavaScript to native machine code before executing it as opposed to interpreting or executing bytecode.
 In environments like the browser JavaScript can be executed on the fly with a method known as just-in-time (JIT) compilation.
 The Node.js software with libuv sits on top of v8 as a compilation of interfaces to the machine.
 With a JavaScript front-end to the Node.js, libuv, and v8 package one has access to a plethora of interfaces to the machine including file i/o, tcp, and http.

 The libuv platform abstraction layer provides a library for building scalable cross platform applications.
 It sits at the core of the Node.js application stack and is the best way to write C code that can run on BSD, Linux, and Windows based systems [1].
 Before the integration of libuv, libev, an asynchronous event notification library, and libeio, an asynchronous i/o library for C were used [2].
 As the project grew and a higher demand for Windows support amplified a solution was needed because of lack of support for the Windows system by libev.
 [3] When node-v0.9.0 was released libev was removed from libuv entirely [4] and a similar API was provided.
 Since the projects growth many other languages have implemented bindings such as Ruby, Go, and Python for libuv [5].

-So we have an elegant language like JavaScript, a powerful engine like v8, and a cross platform abstraction layer like libuv all working together in a software stack we call Node.js.
+So we have an elegant language like JavaScript, v8, a powerful JavaScript engine, and libuv, a cross platform abstraction layer all working together in a software stack we call Node.js.
 On top of the all this power is a set of modules known as the Node.js core library which is what we consume as application developers.

 ### 1.5.1 Node.js Application stack